When you participate in a clinical trial you help pave the way for new treatments.

 What is a clinical trial?

-A clinical trial is a critical step in the process of getting a new treatment approved so that it can be given to patients.
-After a drug is thoroughly tested in a lab, a clinical trial is designed to test it and make sure that it is effective and safe, and has the desired effect on the condition it is intended to treat.
+A clinical trial is a research study to test new treatments on people.
+It is a critical step in the process of getting a new treatment approved so that it can be given to patients.
+After a drug is thoroughly tested in a lab, a clinical trial is designed to test it and make sure that it is effective and safe in humans, and has the desired effect on the condition it is intended to treat.
 Many drugs never get off the ground because there are not enough volunteers.
 Don’t let that happen with new pancreatitis treatments.
 You have the power to propel research and development toward a cure!
 Learn more about what is involved in these pancreatitis clinical trials to see if they are right for you.

 QST Study: Predicting Treatment Response in Chronic Pancreatitis Using Quantitative Sensory Testing